-- The circuit board assembly worker (people) who solders electronic parts (materials) onto circuit boards by working on a specialized production line (technology), and completing a circuit board within a given deadline (time).
+The circuit board assembly workers (people) who solder electronic parts (materials) onto circuit boards by working on a specialized production line (technology), and completing a set number of circuit board within a given deadline (time).
 The final product (output) is then used by other members of the production team in the assembly of a computer.

 Notice that in these examples there is always a supplier (the creator of the product or service) and a customer (people who will use the product or service).
-The customer can either be internal or external.
+The customer can either be internal or externa0 to the organization.

 Being able to break an organization into systems and process will help you with your instructional design skills.
 By identify a process within a system, you will be able to concentrate on a small chunk of a very large piece.
 For example, when you are analyzing a job, you break it into duties, tasks, and steps to make your work more manageable.